aws-samples/serverless-patterns/geo-tracking-sam/README.md

 # geo-tracking-sam

-# App Location Tracking using AWS Event Bridge, Lambda and DynamoDB
+# App Location Tracking using AWS Location Services, Event Bridge, Lambda and DynamoDB

-This pattern shows an example how AWS Location Trackers API can be invoked to trigger an event to send the trackers coordinates to a dynamoDB database deployed using SAM.
+This pattern shows an example how AWS Location Trackers API for tracker movement can be invoked to trigger an event to send the trackers coordinates to a dynamoDB database deployed using SAM.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.